Kezzryn/Advent-of-Code/2015/README.md

 ### [Day 15](Day%2015) - Science for Hungry People
 - **Problem:** Maximization problem.
 - **Solution:** This has used the same form of search loop I've used in other solutions.
 The main change here is the next step system, which spreads out up to 28 points from each successful test.
 - **Future fun:** Create start keys and steps algorithmically.
 Narrow the search space with lower/upper bounds for each of the variables.
-I **think** this is a partial deritive calculation.
+I **think** this is a partial derivative calculation.

 ### [Day 16](Day%2016) - Aunt Sue
 - **Problem:** Pattern matching with incomplete data.